EdDataScienceEES/tutorial-foodweb-data/index.md

 ### Key Steps you will go through in this tutorial:

-1. Download data from cheddar
+1. Download data from `cheddar`

-2. Subset, extract and modify data using dplyr
+2. Subset, extract and modify data using `dplyr`

   a.
 Combining node and trophic link data from cheddar into long format table

   b.
 Calculating biomass flow and interaction strength

-3. Visualise feeding relations of a food web using ggraph package
+3. Visualise feeding relations of a food web using  `ggraph`  package

-4. Visualise data as heatmap in ggplot2
+4. Visualise data as heatmap in `ggplot2`

   a.
-Using geom_tile as a template
+Using `geom_tile` as a template

   b.
-Make the heatmap interactive
+Make the heatmap interactive with `plotly`

 ---------------------------

 Species interactions in ecosystems form the basis of many ecological studies, but numbers and names alone are often difficult to interpret.
-When investigating the feeding relations between organisms, ecologists can use food web networks and heatmaps, which best present datasets that include a list of predator (consumer) species, prey (resource) species, and interaction strength (OR, biomass and density).
-Such visual depiction can be done on RStudio via versatile R packages that allow colourful, customizable presentations of data, including (but not limited to) ggraph and ggplot2.
+When investigating the feeding relations between organisms, ecologists can use **food web networks** and **heatmaps**, which best present datasets that include a list of predator (consumer) species, prey (resource) species, and interaction strength (OR, biomass and density).
+Such visual depiction can be done on `RStudio` via versatile R packages that allow colourful, customizable presentations of data, including (but not limited to) `ggraph` and `ggplot2`.

-From this tutorial you will learn how to visualize food webs in two formats, network and heat map, as well as data manipulation required in prior.
+From this tutorial you will learn how to visualize food webs in two formats, **network** and **heat map**, as well as data manipulation required in prior.
 Both methods of visualisation have its own merits – networks allow easier identification of food chains and trophic levels, while heatmaps focus on displaying interaction strength.

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-keenmustard.git" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.